-- 1. Application for admission shall be filed in the office of the Clerk of the Supreme Court, Austin, Texas.
-The fee of \$100.00 must accompany application.
+- 1. Application for admission to be filed in the office of the Secretary to the Board of Law Examiners, Supreme Court Building, Austin, Texas.
+The fee of \$100.00 by cashier's check or money order must accompany application and should be made payable to the Clerk of the Supreme Court.
 Rejection of application will not entitle applicant to refund of fee. - 2.
-All applicants applying under Rule X must furnish Character Report from the National Conference of Bar Examiners, 520 U.S. Nat'l Bank Bldg., Denver, Colorado.
-Write to the National Conference for application for Character Report. - 3.
+All applicants applying under Rule X must furnish Character Report from the National Conference of Bar Examiners.
+Such report should be ordered through the Secretary of the Board of Law Examiners.
+Write the Secretary at P. O. Box 12248, Austin, Texas 78711 for appropriate forms. - 3.
 Applicants under this rule must file application within two years after becoming a resident of Texas. - 4.
-All immigrant attorneys, who intend to take the written examination, if required, should be in attendance at 8:30 Å. M., the opening day of the examination while those who do not intend to take such examination should report at 2:00 o'clock in the afternoon the same day.
+All immigrant attorneys are required to be in attendance on Monday of the week set for the examination, at such time and place as provided in notices to them.

-STATUTES OF TEXAS RELATIVE TO ADMISSION TO THE BAR
+CIVIL STATUTES OF TEXAS OF GENERAL APPLICATION RELATIVE TO ADMISSION TO THE BAR